 - Firstly, calcium stones are a common type of kidney stone, and these include calcium oxalate stones.
 The excess of salt in your diet is a significant risk factor for the formation of calcium stones, as the kidneys have to work hard to remove the excess sodium.
 It clearly states that calcium remains stuck to the kidneys.

-- The uric acid is a waste, which your kidneys function to eliminate from the body.
-In case the urine is acidic owing to diet or lifestyle choice, it becomes hard to dissolve the uric acid crystals.
+- Uric acid is a waste, which your kidneys function to eliminate from the body.
+In case the urine is acidic owing to diet or lifestyle choices, it becomes hard to dissolve the uric acid crystals.
 You need to avoid food having animal protein, including beef, liver, chicken, eggs, and pork.
 It is a significant risk factor, which affects kidney health.